Synthesia (company): Funding

-2023–2024: Misuse controls

 Synthesia gained a total valuation of $1 billion, and achieved unicorn status, when it raised $90 million from Accel and Nvidia partnership NVentures, in June 2023, during its Series C funding round.

-While the company prohibits use of its technology for misinformation or "news-like content", an October 2023 Freedom House report stated that Synthesia tools had been used by governments in Venezuela and China to create videos of fake TV news outlets with AI-generated avatars in order to spread propaganda.
-The company stated, in February 2024, that it had improved its misuse detection systems, and, in April 2024, that new users of its technology are screened by the company, and content employing it is further vetted by Synthesia moderators.

-In January 2024, the company introduced its AI video assistant, which turns text-to-video.
-That April, with a reported 55,000 customers, including half of the Fortune 100, Synthesia launched "expressive avatars".

-2025–Present: Expansion and leadership changes

-Counting 60,000 customers the following January, including over 60% of Fortune 100 companies; the company raised $180 million in a Series D round led by NEA, with new investors World Innovation Lab (WiL), Atlassian Ventures and PSP Growth, as well as existing investors GV, MMC Ventures and FirstMark, doubling Synthesia's valuation to $2.1 billion.
-Capital raised to date reached $330 million in 2025, with 2025 investments slated to further product innovation, talent growth, and company expansion in North America, Europe, Japan and Australia.
+Counting 60,000 customers by January 2025, including over 60% of Fortune 100 companies; the company raised $180 million in a Series D round led by NEA, with new investors World Innovation Lab (WiL), Atlassian Ventures and PSP Growth, as well as existing investors GV, MMC Ventures and FirstMark, doubling Synthesia's valuation to $2.1 billion.
+Capital raised by 2025 had reached $330 million, with investments slated to further product innovation, talent growth, and company expansion in North America, Europe, Japan and Australia.

-Peter Hill joined Synthesia as CTO in January 2025, following 25 years at Amazon, and two years as CEO and CPO of Wildfire Studios.

-In February 2025, UK Science and Technology Minister Peter Kyle commended Synthesia's "pioneering generative AI innovations."
-In April, Adobe Inc. invested "an undisclosed amount of funds" in Synthesia for a “strategic” partnership.
-Around that time, Synthesia rejected an acquisition offer from Adobe that reportedly valued the company at about $3 billion, due to disagreements over pricing.
+In April 2025, Adobe Inc. invested £10 million in the company for a strategic partnership.
+Synthesia subsequently rejected a $3 billion acquisition offer from Adobe, choosing to remain independent.
+With a revenue stream then exceeding $100 million annually; GV led a Series E funding round in October 2025, resulting in Synthesia's $4 billion valuation, raising $200 million from GV, Nvidia and Accel to develop, in 2026, interactive audio-visual avatar "agents" that converse on topic, for automated sales training and corporate communications, such as recruiting.